openmainframeproject/cobol-programming-course/COBOL Programming Course #2 - Learning COBOL/COBOL Programming Course #2 - Learning COBOL.md

    *Figure  5.
 Inside the Team configuration file*

-5. Now back on your VSCode window, select the Explorer tab, and press the "Open folder" button in the left bar.
+5. Now back on your VS Code window, select the Explorer tab, and press the "Open folder" button in the left bar.

    ![](Images/vscode-add-folder.png)